An Aspen Institute Interview with coUrbanize CEO Karin Brandt

 JB: Why does civic engagement matter?

 KB: The best communities are built by both project teams and community members engaged constructively in building better projects together, so it’s critical that a broad range of voices are heard.
-That includes: people with busy lives, multiple jobs, [who need] babysitters.
+That includes: people with busy lives, multiple jobs, babysitters.
 People who are intimidated by the regulatory review process, which is many people.
 Or people without access to technology or whose primary language is not English.
 I think of it broadly as people who just don’t have the privilege of time to take three hours to go to a community meeting on a Tuesday night at 7:00.

 Join the coUrbanize community and start having an impact here.